limix/CellRegMap/input_files.md

 Existing implementations include [Metacell](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1812-2) and the [micro pooling approach](https://yoseflab.github.io/VISION/articles/micropooling.html) within the [Vision](https://www.nature.com/articles/s41467-019-12235-0) pipeline.
 Those approaches do not directly take into account the presence of several genetically distinct donors, which is important here.
 To address this, we recommend using one of these approaches for each donor separately.
-For an implementation of how we computed meta-cells in the CellRegMap manuscript, see [here](https://github.com/annacuomo/CellRegMap_analyses/blob/main/neuroseq/preprocessing/create_metacells.py).
+For an implementation of how we computed meta-cells in the CellRegMap manuscript (for the neuronal differentiation data analysis), see [here](https://github.com/annacuomo/CellRegMap_analyses/blob/main/neuroseq/preprocessing/create_metacells.py).

 # Multiple testing correction